-Time limit: Competitors must make a fair throw and tow the victim to the finish edge within 3 minutes.
-If a throw falls short or outside the allocated lane, competitors may recover the line and throw again as often as necessary up to the 3 minute limit.
-Competitors who fail to get the victim to the finish edge before the 3 minute completion signal shall be designated as "Did Not Finish" (DNF).
+Time limit: Throwers must make a fair throw and pull the victim to the finish wall within 3-minutes.
+If a throw falls short or outside the allocated lane, throwers may recover the line and throw again as often as necessary up to the 3-minute limit.
+Throwers who fail to get the victim to the finish wall before the 3-minute acoustic completion signal shall be designated as "Did Not Finish" (DNF).

-Equipment (Reference: ILS Competition Manual, 4.13.2)
+Equipment (Reference: ILS Competition Rule Book, 3.13.2)